vdefranc/vinny-four-function-calculator/README.md

 I was frustrated that it took me some time to figure out how to work with Prisma.
 I think that it would have been much more efficient to create this proof-of-concept by persisting data in memory.

 I wish it was responsive.
 I wish I had some time to make the operation history look a lot nicer.

+Also, I really hate and am terrified that the apollo client is hitting 'localhost' when deployed to heroku.

+Alright, I need to be getting back to work :) Thanks for reading.